Afudu/P11_OpenClassroom/README.md

      - If the booking is successful, a confirmation message is displayed; else, an explicit error message is displayed.

-  * **Logout:** They can log out of the system.
+  * They can log out of the system.

+## Enhancements and immediate tasks

+The enhancements are broken into phases, with a focus on testing, debugging and adding new features.

+**Phase 1:**
+The first phase involves testing and fixing the bugs in the initial code.

 **Phase 2:**

-The second phase introduces:
+The second phase introduces new functionalities to be added to the application:

-  * Public Points Board: A public, read-only board displaying the points available for each club without requiring login.
+  * Public Points Board: a public, read-only board displaying the points available for each club without requiring login.

-  * Performance Requirements: Efficient build and rendering times, ensuring competition lists are retrieved in no more than 5 seconds, and no more than 2 seconds to update the points total.
+  * Efficient build and rendering times: ensuring competition lists are retrieved in no more than 5 seconds, and no more than 2 seconds to update the points total.

-## Immediate Tasks:

-  1.	**Bug Fixing:** Resolve the bugs in Phase 1 and implement error handling.

-  2.	**Phase 2 Implementation:** Add the functionalities and requirements specified for Phase 2.

-  * **Testing**: Each bug fixed or feature added is tested to ensure its full functionality.

 ## Requirement